ali-garajian/react.dev/src/content/reference/react/useTransition.md

 The function passed to `startTransition` is called the "Action".
 You can update state and (optionally) perform side effects within an Action, and the work will be done in the background without blocking user interactions on the page.
 A Transition can include multiple Actions, and while a Transition is in progress, your UI stays responsive.
 For example, if the user clicks a tab but then changes their mind and clicks another tab, the second click will be immediately handled without waiting for the first update to finish.

-To give the user feedback about in-progress Transitions, to `isPending` state switches to `true` at the first call to `startTransition`, and stays `true` until all Actions complete and the final state is shown to the user.
+To give the user feedback about in-progress Transitions, the `isPending` state switches to `true` at the first call to `startTransition`, and stays `true` until all Actions complete and the final state is shown to the user.
 Transitions ensure side effects in Actions to complete in order to [prevent unwanted loading indicators](#preventing-unwanted-loading-indicators), and you can provide immediate feedback while the Transition is in progress with `useOptimistic`.

 <Recipes titleText="The difference between Actions and regular event handling">